 As a cultural region with a tremendously long tradition, China has always been a subject of western fantasies, hopes and projections.
 However: “The imagination and the real reality about China: I think many people are interested in China, but most of the talk about China is from their imagination.“ (Pritzker Award-winner Wang Shu, 2012).

 Alice Schmatzberger and Ingrid Fischer-Schreiber thus founded ChinaCultureDesk to contribute to a greater diversity of images of China in encounters with contemporary China.
-And we want to build bridges in intercultural communication – therefore we are conducting business in Austria as well as in China to foster mutual understanding and cooperation.
+And we want to build bridges in intercultural communication.

 ChinaCultureDesk offers a broad platform for individual information, communication, consulting and networking between Austria and China – and thus supports organisations and businesses in more successfully arranging intercultural cooperation as well as in development and realisation of joint projects.

 ChinaCultureDesk is operated by: